HMorrison/anvio/README.md

 * [http://merenlab.org/projects/anvio/](http://merenlab.org/projects/anvio/)

-Here are some articles you may be interested:
+Here are some articles in which you may be interested:

 * [Installing anvi'o](http://merenlab.org/2015/05/01/installation/)
 * [Anvi'o user manual (for the metagenomic workflow)](http://merenlab.org/2015/05/02/anvio-tutorial/)